EmotionLab/EEGain/README.md

 |             | Trivial Baseline | 0.31 ± 0.00       | 0.24 ± 0.03       | 0.24 ± 0.03       |

 ### **6. Leave-one-trial-out Validation Results**
-These results showcase the LOTO experiments that were conducted to replicate the [TSception](https://ieeexplore.ieee.org/document/9762054) paper.
+These results showcase the LOTO experiments on DEAP dataset that were conducted to replicate the [TSception](https://ieeexplore.ieee.org/document/9762054) paper.

 To run the LOTO experiments on DEAP with TSception model, please follow the instruction:-